EIS1600/presentations/2022_09_DOT2022/index.md

 ### TFIDF + Machine Learning

-- ML allows us to train a model (a measuring stick) that can be used to assess individual texts in a more abstract way, and more efficiently — in technical terms (a research server still helps);
+- ML allows us to train models (*measuring sticks*) that can be used to assess individual texts in a more abstract way, and more efficiently — in technical terms (a research server still helps);

-- we can feed to the ML model examples of texts that we consider to belong to the same category, i.e. representing a cpecific genre (for genre classification, TFIDF), or a specific author (for authorship attribution, MFF);
+- we can feed to the ML model examples of texts that we consider to belong to the same category, i.e. representing a specific genre (for genre classification, TFIDF), or a specific author (for authorship attribution, MFF);

 - ML libraries (like, `skitlearn` for Python) offer all the necessary “machinery” to train a variety of models and automatically test their accuracy; (Note: not *deep learning*, but “classical machine learning”.)